-Dr. Elizabeth Likis-Werle, Assistant Professor and Clinical Mental Health Counseling Field Placement Coordinator.
+Dr. Elizabeth Likis-Werle, Associate Professor and Clinical Mental Health Counseling Field Placement Coordinator.
 Dr. Likis-Werle joined the WCU Counseling faculty in August 2018, after 6 years as faculty at East Tennessee State University where she was the Director of the Community Counseling Clinic and Coordinator the College Counseling Student Affairs concentration.
 She earned her doctorate in Counselor Education and Supervision from UNC-Greensboro where she explored the experiences of college women's drinking in relation to their gender identity.
 She earned her master's in Counseling from Western Carolina University, and her bachelor's degree in Psychology from Wofford College.

 She has been living and working in the Asheville area since the mid-1990s including working at the UNC-Asheville Counseling Center and the WCU Counseling Center.
-She has been a Licensed Professional Counselor for 18 years, and has worked in residential wilderness camps, as a school-based therapist, intensive in-home therapist, program manager with a foster and adoption agency, and at Copestone Psychiatric IOP program.
+She is licensed as clinical mental health counselor and supervisor, and has worked in residential wilderness camps, as a school-based therapist, intensive in-home therapist, program manager with a foster and adoption agency, and at Copestone Psychiatric IOP program.
 Her research interests are college student mental health, identity development, substance abuse, women's and girl's issues, and media influence of risky behaviors.